TrackyRaul/2020_5CI__team3_Farkas/docs/proj_charter.md

 - Decrease the amount of time needed to update the application
 - Increase overall performance
 - Update the booking form so that it allows users to book the same classroom for multiple hours on multiple days of the week
-- Update the &quot;Gestisci prenotazioni&quot; by adding a calendar that allows users to filter previous bookings based on the selected date
+- Update the &quot;Gestisci prenotazioni&quot; section by adding a calendar that allows users to filter previous bookings based on the selected date
 - Create two containers that hold the Database and the Backend application using Docker and Docker-Compose
 - Create a script that can be used to update the timetable on MarconiTT inside the containerized environment
 - Move the database and the backend application inside the Docker containers